creditimpact/finance-platform/docs/ai_validation_packs.md

 Copy these payloads verbatim when building or validating artifacts.
 The calendar `min_days` value remains for backwards compatibility while `min_days_business` and `duration_unit` capture the new SLA semantics.
+Business-day calculations skip Saturday/Sunday weekends today; holiday exclusions will be layered in as a future enhancement once regional requirements are defined.

 ### 1.1 Pack line (JSONL) — one line per weak field